adilraza99/adilraza99/README.md

 ---

 ## 👋 About
+## 👋 About
 Frontend-focused developer with strong foundations in **Python**, **Data Structures**, and **Object-Oriented Programming**.
 I build **clean, responsive UIs** and **practical developer tools** ⚙️.

 Currently learning **React** to create scalable and maintainable UI systems 🌱.

+First-semester Computer Science student, learning and building at a pace that keeps up with **senior-level projects**.

 ---